- Consumer Disclosures

-The application processing and receipt of your Award Letter takes 3 to 4 weeks.
-The school will credit the student’s account for tuition, fees and other institutional charges within 3 business days of receipt and, within 14 days, disburse any credit balance to the student.
+The school will credit the student’s account for tuition, fees and other institutional charges within three business days of receipt and, within 14 days, disburse any credit balance to the student.
 These funds are sent to your declared bank account.
 (AUACOM recommends that you use a U.S. bank account and sign up for the EFT system).
 Please click here to enroll in our direct deposit service (contact [email protected] if any login issues).

-AUACOM is required to obtain your permission to credit your account or pay any obligation directly to any third party for “non-institutional charges” such as housing, health insurance, utilities, parking, transportation, textbooks and other charges.
-To grant permission for AUA to do so, complete and return the Student Loan Authorization form.
+AUACOM is required to obtain your permission to credit your account or pay any obligation directly to any third party for “non-institutional charges” such as housing, health insurance, utilities, parking, transportation, textbooks, and other charges.

-American University of Antigua’s Office of Financial Services is located in AUACOM’s main building on its campus.
-Students may also contact the Office at [email protected], or by telephone at 877-666-9485 or visit the office of Manipal Education Americas, AUACOM’s agent, at its offices at 1 Battery Park Plaza, 33rd fl., New York, NY 10004.
-Your assigned financial aid counselor is listed below.
-Please feel free to contact your counselor with any questions you may have about the loan process as well.
+American University of Antigua’s Financial Aid Office is located in AUACOM’s main building on its campus.
+Students may also contact the Office at [email protected], or by telephone at 877-666-9485.
+Your assigned financial aid counselors are listed below.
+Please feel free to contact your counselors with any questions you may have about the loan process.

 List of Student Financial Services Staff and email addresses: